CollotsSpot/Conditional-Media-Player/README.md

 ## Automation

-This automation updates the sensors every second.
+This automation updates the media_players every second.

 To create the Automation go to Settings > Automation & Scenes > Create Automation > Create New Automation > Three dot menu > Edit in YAML > Paste this code